Statement by the directors in performance of their statutory duties in accordance with s172(1) Companies Act 2006

-Finally, the directors have focused on ensuring that BPL continues to operate within strict budgetary controls and as per our quality and regulatory standards.
-The directors receive and review on a monthly basis detailed reports regarding the financial results, performance of the business versus key indicators such as yield, revenue and cost per litre, waste, net sales.
-The directors believe that BPL is in a strong position, with cash reserves that will be generated from its pending divestiture of its Plasma business, which coupled with strong market conditions, its skilled human capital base and the excellent reputation of its products will enable BPL to continue to grow successfully in the immediate future.
+Finally, the directors have focused on ensuring that the Group continues to operate within strict budgetary controls and in accordance with our quality and regulatory standards.
+The directors receive and review on a monthly basis detailed reports regarding the financial results, performance of the business versus key indicators such as yield, revenue and cost per litre, waste and net sales.
+The directors believe that the Group is in a strong position, with cash reserves that were generated from the sale of 25 of its US plasma centres in February 2021, which coupled with strong market conditions, its skilled human capital base and the excellent reputation of its products will enable the Group to continue to grow successfully in the immediate future.

 The directors recognize that it is critical for the future success of BPL that it develop, retain and attract talent and provide stimulating and challenging career opportunities for teams to develop their skills within a considerate and supportive environment.
 The directors have encouraged creation of an open culture, with constructive and honest dialogue throughout the company and an open and accessible management structure that enables direct interaction between senior management and employees.
 This environment results in the ability to make quick decisions relating to people development, working environments and attraction of talent.
 In addition, a regular employee satisfaction survey, pulsing team members on a variety of topics, has allowed management to assess go forward areas of focus, and the company has increased significantly both the depth and frequency of internal communications with employees and continue to assess further improvements in employment policies and practices.
 The directors commissioned an evaluation of long-term incentive programs in the industry to ensure that BPL remains able to recruit and retain top talent.

-The directors recognize that engagement with suppliers, customers and other third parties is a fundamental part of achieving strong and sustainable results.
+The directors recognise that engagement with suppliers, customers and other third parties is a fundamental part of achieving strong and sustainable results.
 The directors have ensured that the management team shares its strategy and expectations with the company’s key suppliers and customers and assigns key contacts to build close working relationships.
-In 2019, the company has been taking steps to improve its procurement function capabilities, update its MRP processes and aligning interests to create greater mutual success.

 As a successful business, we need to be providing our customers with what they want now and in the future.
 We need to build strong relationships with our customers worldwide and seek feedback when applicable.
-The board is routinely provided by market and business updates by the management team and helps set the long-term, priorities of the team to improve its commercial positioning and competitiveness in its segments.
-In 2019, BPL held its 1st Intercontinental Distributor Meeting in London to align its growth strategy and priorities with that of its distribution partners, obtain their views on market evolution and feedback on areas for improvement, and ensure that they are operating consistent with the company’s high expectations for business conduct.
+The Board is routinely provided market and business updates by the management team and helps set the long-term, priorities of the team to improve its commercial positioning and competitiveness in its segments.

 The directors have consistently reinforced a commitment to quality.
-In 2019, there was a particular focus by the directors on ensuring that systems, processes and controls relating to the plasma collection and production processes were operating effectively.
-This focus and a drive towards a “right first time” mentality contributed not only to the strong financial performance of the company but also to consistent and reliable delivery of medicines to patients.
-BPL aims to conduct all its employee as well business relationships with integrity, inclusion, and courtesy.
-The board also aims to create a culture of performance, responsibility towards our customers and patients, and team work.
+Directors are focused on ensuring that systems, processes and controls relating to the plasma collection and production processes were operating effectively.
+This focus and drive towards a “Right First Time” (RFT) mentality and the implementation of “On Time, In Full “(OTIF) metrics, have continued to contribute not only to the strong financial performance of the company but also to consistent and reliable delivery of medicines to patients.
+The Group aims to conduct all its employee and business relationships with integrity, inclusion, and courtesy as evidenced by the rollout of Dignity at Work training for employees.
+The Board also aims to create a culture of performance, responsibility towards our customers and patients, and teamwork.